Fire-control system: Origins

 Naval gun fire control potentially involves three levels of complexity.
 Local control originated with primitive gun installations aimed by the individual gun crews.
 Director control aims all guns on the ship at a single target.
 Coordinated gunfire from a formation of ships at a single target was a focus of battleship fleet operations.
 Corrections are made for surface wind velocity, firing ship roll and pitch, powder magazine temperature, drift of rifled projectiles, individual gun bore diameter adjusted for shot-to-shot enlargement, and rate of change of range with additional modifications to the firing solution based upon the observation of preceding shots.

 The resulting directions, known as a firing solution, would then be fed back out to the turrets for laying.
 If the rounds missed, an observer could work out how far they missed by and in which direction, and this information could be fed back into the computer along with any changes in the rest of the information and another shot attempted.

 At first, the guns were aimed using the technique of artillery spotting.
 It involved firing a gun at the target, observing the projectile's point of impact (fall of shot), and correcting the aim based on where the shell was observed to land, which became more and more difficult as the range of the gun increased.
+(Note: The increasing range of the guns also forced ships to create very high observation points from which optical rangefinders and artillery spotters could see the battle.
+The need to spot artillery shells was one of the compelling reasons behind the development of naval aviation and early aircraft were used to spot the naval gunfire points of impact.
+In some cases, ships launched manned observation balloons as a way to artillery spot.
+Even today, artillery spotting is an important part of directing gunfire, though today the spotting is often done by unmanned aerial vehicles.
+For example, during Desert Storm, UAVs spotted fire for the Iowa-class battleships involved in shore bombardment.)